Library Match

 2 > 1

 The proof context is extended with a new variable y, which has been assigned to be equal to a fresh unification variable ?279.
 We want to instantiate H with ?279.
-To get ahold of the new unification variable, rather than just its alias y, we perform a trivial call-by-value reduction in the expression y.
-In particular, we only request the use of one reduction rule, delta, which deals with definition unfolding.
-We pass a flag further stipulating that only the definition of y be unfolded.
-This is a simple trick for getting at the value of a synonym variable.
+To get ahold of the new unification variable, rather than just its alias y, we perform a trivial unfolding in the expression y, using the eval Ltac construct, which works with the same reduction strategies that we have seen in tactics (e.g., simpl, compute, etc.).

-let y' := eval cbv delta [y] in y in
+let y' := eval unfold y in y in

 ============================